mkbera/cs335_CompilerDesign/assign2/README.txt

 assembly code.

 Along with that these are the conventions we made for our 3AC:
     -	For X = Y op Z, Y can't take a constant value.
 	-	array elements can't participate directly in an operation, they will have to be loaded in a temporary variable i.e. either "arr[i] = x" or "x = arr[i]"
+	-	There will be an exit call at the end of the main block

 Library functions provided in our 3AC are:

 	"print	a"	:	print an integer value "a"
 	"scan	a"	:	scan an integer value into variable "a" "exit"		:	denotes end of code and exits from the code